|

 doubtless one of the reasons why the French are regular rail

 travellers.
-If a mainline train (TGV or Corail) is over 30 minutes late
+If a mainline train (TGV or Intercités) is over

 at arrival, on a journey of over 200 km., demand a late-arrival form